sonphantrung/AIHubDocs-en/README.md

 The goal is to facilitate its use & knowledge for the people and newcomers.

-Here you'll find simple & convenient guides regarding, model training, inference, audio isolation, cleaning datasets, overtraining, Tensorboard use & more.
+Here you'll find simple & convenient guides regarding, model training, inference, audio isolation, cleaning datasets, overtraining, TensorBoard use & more.
 Both through local & cloud execution.
 ## Contributions